MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

 The graph will indicate a warning if any sequence is present in > 5% of all reads.
 And it will indicate an error if the adapter content is > 10% of all reads.
 In the plot shown above, no warning or error would be raised because there's no adapter content(%) that is greater than 5% across all positions in read.
 So it indicate good data.

 After gaining a quality check report to see whether some features of the data indicate good or bad, further trimming and cleaning of the data can be done to clean the data and increase its quality.
-A example tool that can be used to trim and apply quality control to data is FASTP.
+An example tool that can be used to trim and apply quality control to data is FASTP.

 # FASTP